Many victims of betrayal and emotional abuse are unknowingly victims of marital rape, or wife rape, as well.

 Tielemans suggested that bishops do an assessment of what is really going on because “sometimes, they don’t see the full picture.”
 He said, “What’s the emotional impact of this on the wife? … Even if the husband doesn’t have an addiction, and he doesn’t believe he’s doing anything wrong … you can’t just tell her, ‘Well, just be more sexual and then he wouldn’t pressure you as much,’ or whatever the wife might hear from the bishop.”

 Kinghorn said, “It is a psychological blow like no other.
 It’s a soul wound, I believe.”
-She suggests that if somebody has the courage to share, then they should be validated and believed.
+She suggests that if somebody has the courage to share, others should believe and validate them.
 She said they are just testing the waters and there’s more that they’re not going to share the first time.
 Kinghorn wants people, especially bishops to know that it’s a “pretty sacred spot and it’s even worse than what they just shared with you.”